Not sure what pistol to get for your first gun or for home defense?

 I have pretty big hands and like the chunkier and different grip angle of the Glock.
-While my buddy with smaller hands likes the feel of the Smith & Wesson M&P.
+But my buddy with smaller hands likes the feel of the Smith & Wesson M&P.

 For a home defense gun, we recommend not altering the trigger.
-After some use the trigger will smooth out a little but pretty much what you feel at the store is what you get.
+After some use, the trigger will smooth out a little but pretty much what you feel at the store is what you get.

 Again, most encounters happen in dimly lit areas/times, and you wouldn’t want to shoot with just night sights without verifying your target.

 It’s survived thousands of rounds, being dropped on the ground numerous times, and full days of shooting in heavy rain.

-You might see some cheaper lights here or there, but we recommend that lights are not the place to cheap out on.
+You might see some cheaper lights here or there, but lights are not the place to cheap out on.

 We go over all these lights and more in our Best Pistol Lights article.

 I’m also a fan of lots of grip on your gun.
-Talon Grips ($17) is the perfect non-permanent solution.
+Talon Grips is the perfect non-permanent solution.